wordofwarning/wordofwarning.org/hab/index.md

 In spring 2020 hÅb began an online [Domestic](/hab/domestic) series, offering artists an opportunity to informally try out new ideas live from their homes — our <a href="http://domesticmcr.posthaven.com" target="_blank">rolling open call sought proposals</a> for performance works to be presented online, within an artist's available resources.
 Alongside live works, artists proposed pre-recorded pieces — so in December 2020 we introduced <a href="http://domesticatedonline.org" target="_blank">Domesticated</a>, a home for video performance, featuring eight works.

 In any given year, hÅb might work with 100 artists — and present a couple of platforms, a sited festival, and over 50 pieces of work as [Word of Warning](/).

-Please see our [News page](/news/#artists) for latest information.
+Please see our [News page](/news/#artists) for latest information and opportunities.